 The Porsche 959 was an engineering and design marvel built to murder the track with twin turbos, close to 450 horsepower, all-wheel drive, and a top speed just under 200mph.
 The car that’s part of both the Seinfeld and Gates collections also appears on every worthwhile list of cool ’80s cars because it is a technical masterpiece that demolished everything from the street to Le Mans in its day, and would go on to influence Porsche design for years.

 Based on the BMW E30 3-Series model, the E30 M3 was a homologation (which means it’s a street legal model) produced for rallying and road racing.
 With an S14 engine and plenty of upgrades (suspension, body panels, brakes, gearbox, and aerodynamics) the BMW E30 M3 had around 200 horsepower while cradling the driver in the luxury you’d expect from a BMW.
 It would go on to be crowned the winner of the World Touring Car Champion, Guia Race, 24 Hours Nurburgring, and Spa 24 Hours which, according to BMW, makes it the most successful road race car in history.

 Chevy Camaro IROC-Z

-First shown at the 1980 Geneva Motor Show, the Audi Quattro is a road and rally car that would eventually evolve into the four-wheel drive race behemoth that many know it as today.
-While it was no slouch in the performance department thanks to the turbocharged five-cylinder engine and AWD setup, the North American versions were knee-capped when compared when compared to what was available in Europe.
-But the Quattro still ends up our list of cool ’80s cars because of its boxy, almost American styling and the fact that it paved the way for future Audi builds and rally designs in general.
+First shown at the 1980 Geneva Motor Show, the Audi Quattro is a road and rally car that would eventually evolve into the four-wheel-drive race behemoth that many know it as today.
+While it was no slouch in the performance department thanks to the turbocharged five-cylinder engine and AWD setup, the North American versions were knee-capped when compared to what was available in Europe.
+But the Quattro is still an undeniably cool ’80s cars because of its boxy, almost American styling and the fact that it paved the way for future Audi builds and rally designs in general.